 Bilbao Airport (IATA code: BIO and ICAO code: LEBB) is Spanish international airport located 12 kilometers from the city of Bilbao, in the Basque Country (Bizkaia, Euskadi), being the most important airport in the extreme north of Spain.
 Its facilities and flight field are in the municipality of Sondika (Sondica) to the southwest, and in the municipality of Loiu (Lujua) to the northeast.

 Bilbao Airport is also popularly known as Bilbao-Loiu Airport, as Loiu is the municipality that hosts the Passenger Terminal, although it was previously known as Sondika Airport, for being Sondika where the old terminal was built.
 It is also known as La Paloma Airport, for the peculiar design of the current passenger terminal that resembles a dove in flight.
-The terminal was designed by the architect Santiago Calatrava and opened at the end of the year 2000, and is considered one of the 10 most beautiful airport terminals in the world.
+The terminal was designed by the architect Santiago Calatrava and opened at the end of the year 2000, and it's considered one of the 10 most beautiful airport terminals in the world.

 The public schedule of the airport is throughout the year from 5:00 a.m.
 (5:00h.) to 12:00 a.m., midnight (00:00h.), as long as the flights are kept on schedule.
 However, it is allowed to spend the night at the airport in an area of the Rent a Car area, located on floor 0 of the general parking lot or P1.
 Working hours in that area also end at 12:00 am, midnight (0:00h), so there are no airport staff in service although there are seats, toilets and a machine with vending products.